-All development is to be designed to eliminate the impact upon significant trees on site, street trees and trees on adjoining land including public open space and educational establishments.
+(i) All development is to be designed to eliminate the impact upon significant trees on site, street trees and trees on adjoining land including public open space and educational establishments.
 Existing mature trees in good health and condition are to be retained through the appropriate siting of buildings, car parks, basements, pools, ancillary buildings, driveways and hard stand areas.

-- Landscaped areas must be effectively distributed on the site to minimise the dominance of buildings, structures and paving when viewed from the street, public places and surrounding properties. - 3.
-Additional street trees are to be incorporated into the overall design of the development in locations identified in Figure 5. - 4.
-Common open space/courtyards are to be located, designed and landscaped to: - Enhance views from dwellings and create recreational opportunities. - Be the focal point for residents and incorporate public art and water features where appropriate. - Achieve good amenity in terms of solar access and natural air flow. - 5.
-Communal open space on roof tops is encouraged in locations where it does not adversely impact on the residential amenity of surrounding residents.
-A plan of management will be required for the use of large communal terraces that must be implemented through the Owners Corporation by-laws. - 6.
-Deep soil zones are to be located within ground floor setbacks providing screening/interface to the street where large trees will benefit the maximum number of residents and are to be located where they will contribute to the public domain. - 7.
-Landscaping should give precedence to species with low water needs, include native plant species and select and position trees to maximise control of sun and winds. - 8.
-Landscape design is to be integrated with water and stormwater management.
+- (ii) Landscaped areas must be effectively distributed on the site to minimise the dominance of buildings, structures and paving when viewed from the street, public places and surrounding properties. - (iii) Additional street trees are to be incorporated into the overall design of the development in locations identified in Figure 5. - (iv) Common open space/courtyards are to be located, designed and landscaped to: - enhance views from dwellings and create recreational opportunities - be the focal point for residents and incorporate public art and water features where appropriate - achieve good amenity in terms of solar access and natural air flow. - (v) Additional communal open space on roof tops is encouraged in locations where it does not adversely impact on the residential amenity of surrounding residents.
+A plan of management will be required for the use of large communal terraces that must be implemented through the Owners Corporation by-laws. - (vi) Deep soil zones are to be located within key communal outdoor space areas where large trees will benefit the maximum number of residents and are to be located where tree planting will contribute to the public domain. - (vii) Landscaping should give precedence to species with low water needs, include native plant species and select and position trees to maximise control of sun and winds - (viii) Landscape design is to be integrated with water and stormwater management.
 On-site detention tanks must not be located within deep soil zones.

-6. Dedication of Land to Council for Road/Lane Widening and Splays Objective
+6. Dedication of Land to Council for Road/Lane Widening and Splays

-(a) Ensure that roads and laneways are of sufficient width to cater for future traffic movements.
+A. Ensure that roads and laneways are of sufficient width to cater for future traffic movements.

-- 1. Approval for development listed in Table 2 below will be subject to the dedication of land (for road/lane widening) without cost to Council.
-The area of the land to be dedicated will be taken into account in calculating the permitted density of development. - 2.
-No permanent structure may be built above or below this area of land. - 3.
-All building setbacks are to be measured from the relocated boundary and the laneway dedication is to be clearly identified on the plans lodged with the Development Application.
+- (i) Approval for development listed in Table 2 below will be subject to the dedication of land (for road/lane widening) without cost to Council.
+The area of the land to be dedicated will be taken into account in calculating the permitted density of development. - (ii) No permanent structure may be built above or below this area of land. - (iii) All building setbacks are to be measured from the relocated boundary and the laneway dedication is to be clearly identified on the plans lodged with the Development Application.

-Location Land Dedication

-Stanley Lane, between Regent Lane For all allotments with a boundary to Stanley
+Location Land Dedication Stanley Lane, between Regent Lane For all allotments with a boundary to Stanley

 and Regent Street Lane (both northern and southern sides of

 the Lane), a 1200mm strip of land is to be

 dedicated to Council to ensure appropriate

 access and egress from the laneway.